Kali21x/Kali21x/README.md

 - BJJ Blue Belt under Prof. Fernando Gringo Zulick
 - I have a background in marketing and design
-- Went to the University of Waterloo
+- Went to the University of Waterloo & Ryerson University